Sell on your terms. No Commissions - No Fees - Any Condition

 How Tenant Rights Are Protected After Foreclosure

 Foreclosure can be stressful for tenants in impacted properties.
 Understanding tenants’ rights after foreclosure is critical, especially given New York foreclosure laws.
 These laws protect tenants from being unfairly evicted after a foreclosure auction.
-During these difficult housing situations, tenants should be aware of their legal rights.
+During these difficult housing situations, tenants should know their legal rights.

 What Notices Are Required for Tenants Living in Foreclosed Properties?